ryanadamczyk/ryanadamczyk.github.io/_posts/205-05-29-Ubuntu-22-04-LTS-NIST-800-171-Configuration.md

 ![ubuntu_install_9](/assets/img/posts/ubuntu_install_9.webp)

 9\.
 Do not upgrade or update the system at this point.
-Upgrading will change the system to version 22.04, which is not supported.
+Upgrading will change the system to version 24.04, which is not supported in this guide.
 The **Software Updater** will not add the necessary features needed.
 Choose **Remind Me Later** and **Don't Upgrade**.

 ![ubuntu_install_10](/assets/img/posts/ubuntu_install_10.webp)